The Love Journey of Lakshmi

 He was hurt for sure.

-He didn’t give me the time to say anything about it and continued his monologue.
+He didn’t give me the time to say anything, making sure he would made his point.

 He had said what he wanted to say.

-‘I mean, you are not together and there is nothing between you’.
+“I mean, you are not together and there is nothing going on between you”.

 I just stopped to see his reaction.

-‘Out of respect for this other man, it’s actually very normal she just walked on’.
+“Out of respect for this other man, it’s actually very normal she continued walking”.

-‘This was really the only thing that she could have done’.
+“This was really the only thing, she could have done”.

 I ended my response.